kaisenlinux/docker/cli/docs/reference/commandline/trust_revoke.md

 ### Revoke signatures from a signed tag

-Here's an example of a repo with two signed tags:
+Here's an example of a repository with two signed tags:

 ```console